johnstonbl01/clementinejs/tutorials/tutorials.md

 ### [Clementine.js Angular tutorial](/clementinejs/tutorials/tutorial-angular.html)

 This tutorial provides instruction on integrating the Angular framework into Clementine.js.
 Following this guide provides ample explanation of how Angular works and fits into a fullstack JavaScript application.
 The content within assumes completion or familiarity with the application built in the beginner tutorial.
+This tutorial produces a working version of the [Clementine.js-Angular boilerplate](https://github.com/johnstonbl01/clementinejs-angular).

 ### [Integrate Authentication Using Passport](/clementinejs/tutorials/tutorial-passport.html)